swynd/IS7033/README.md

     'scaling': float            # ratio to scale node count in each layer       0.5, 0.6 }
 ```
 Creating the configuration files made it very simple to tweak one or a few parameters at a time to evaluate their impact on the training of the model.
 The range of parameters evaluated in each of the parameters is seen to the right of the description above.

+### Results
 After evaluating many different permutations of these parameters, the model with the lowest mean squared error was identified, and had the following parameters:
 ```python
 batch_size:     300
 epochs:         50